AndresJejen/DashBoardDS4A/README.md

 ## Data Flow

 For this application the data was indexed on a cluster of `Elastic Search` via Python SDK, every Row of the CSV provided by the company is a Document.
-We use the power of `DSL` of `Elasticsearch` to query specific data between (~8.7 Millons of Rows) via Python SDK.
+We use the power of `DSL` of `Elasticsearch` to query specific data between (~8.7 Millions of Rows) via Python SDK.
 Our Python Backend convert this query into Pandas dataframe and provide some transformations if it is needed, next we plot data.